lee-m9/js/README.md

-# Jaja-JavaScript (Eurovision Song Contest: The Story of Fire Saga - "Jaja Ding Dong")
+# Jaja-JavaScript
-That one guy who only want to hear only song on repeat
+A side character who only want to hear only song on repeat from  "Eurovision Song Contest: The Story of Fire Saga"

 Some topics here & some ALGOS there should most probably make ur javascript happy